mlaily/fizzboom/README.md

 The benchmark is implemented in [measure.py](measure.py).
 Requires [wrk](https://github.com/wg/wrk) to be installed.

-Run `./measure` to test all the fizzboom implementations, or `./measure <directory_name1> <directory_name2> <etc>` to test a subset of them.
+Run `./measure` to test all the fizzbuzz implementations, or `./measure <directory_name1> <directory_name2> <etc>` to test a subset of them.